-2. Give gifts to the givers
+2. Gift the givers

 Focus on framing your products for specific people (the great aunt, the arty friend, the boss) and describe how they fit into that person’s life.
 For example, if you sell stationery, you could target it towards young family members who are at school or college, or explain how it’s a must-have for office workers who’ll enjoy having the best-looking desktop in the company.

-4. Promote gift cards and voucher codes
+4. Gift cards and vouchers

 Keep in touch